LemonAppDev/konsist-documentation/inspiration/snippets/general-snippets.md

 }
 ```

-## Snippet 10: No Class Should Use Field Injection
+##10: No Class Should Use Field Injection

 ```kotlin
 @Test